fc9734ygn/oddspot-app/README.md

 Oddspot is a Kotlin (Android + iOS + Backend) project that aims to provide a platform for sharing and discovering interesting spots around the world that aren't commercial establishments.
 The project is still in its early stages of development and has not been released yet.
-It is intended to become a commercial project in the future (if it works out) but also serves as a learning/portfolio project.

 The sharing of this repository is meant to showcase a real life project that is being developed with real problems/sacrifices.
 It may not be the cleanest architecturally or have the largest test